No-Shows at Your Veterinary Practice in 2022

 Due to the increasing number of ‘no-shows,’ some veterinary practices are now implementing appointment deposit requirements or charging a ‘no-show’ fee.

 Keep in mind that deposit requirements may upset some of your current or prospective clients.
-They may approach your practice with the question, “why am I paying at all before having received any type of services?
+They may approach your practice with the question, “Why am I paying at all before receiving any type of services?

 Deposit and no-show protocols must be clearly communicated to current and prospective clients, preferably in several ways and in a manner that pet owners must acknowledge.
 There are many advantages of clear communication.
 Not only would it be more difficult for a client to dispute the fee, but it can also deter clients from not showing up in the first place.

 Of course, new clients should be informed of the policy before they make an appointment, but it should also be posted on the practice website and emailed to the pet owner as soon as the appointment is made and the deposit is paid.
+Utilize PetDesk’s Custom Website Platform (powered by WhiskerCloud) to ensure your clients, both new and current, are up-to-date on your policies.
 The policy should be sent to each active client or included in digital correspondence, and the no-show charge should be communicated in the same manner.

 The “I Forgot” No Shows

-There are many clients who don’t show because they forgot about their appointment.
+Many clients don’t show because they forgot about their appointment.
 Leveraging technology can be key here.
 Send appointment confirmations and reminders to ensure your clients are aware, at several points in time, of their upcoming appointments.

 You can email, text, or send reminders through an app or email.
 PetDesk utilizes: